package-community/package-community.github.io/_pages/code-of-conduct.md

 Sometimes, though, you need to get admins involved.
 Admins will do their best to resolve conflicts, but people who were harmed by something **will take priority**.

-> Patt: "Honestly, sometimes I just really hate using $library and anyone who uses it probably sucks at their job."
+> Patt: "Honestly, sometimes I just really hate using $language and anyone who uses it probably sucks at their job."

 > Alex: "Whoa there, could you dial it back a bit?
 There's a CoC thing about attacking folks' tech use like that."

 > Patt: "I'm not attacking anyone, are you deaf?"

-> Alex: "/admin hey uh.
-Can someone look at #javascript?
+> Alex: *DMs admin* "hey uh.
+Can someone look at #general?
 Patt is getting a bit aggro.
 I tried to nudge them about it, but nope."

 > MxAdmin1: <joins #general> "Hey Patt, admin here.
 Could you tone it down?
 This sort of attack is really not okay in this space."

 > Patt: "Leave me alone I haven't said anything bad wtf is wrong with you."

-> MxAdmin1: "/remove @patt", "/msg @patt I mean it.
-Please refer to the CoC over at wealljs.org/code-of-conduct if you have questions, but you can consider this an actual warning.
-I'd appreciate it if you reworded your messages in #javascript, since they made folks there uncomfortable.
+> MxAdmin1: *removes patt* *DMs patt* "I mean it.
+Please refer to the CoC over at package.community/code-of-conduct if you have questions, but you can consider this an actual warning.
+I'd appreciate it if you reworded your messages in #general, since they made folks there uncomfortable.
 Let's try and be kind, yeah?"

-> Patt: "/msg @mxadmin1 Okay sorry.
+> Patt: *Replies to DM* "@mxadmin1 Okay sorry.
 I'm just frustrated and I'm kinda burnt out and I guess I got carried away.
 I'll DM Alex a note apologizing and edit my messages.
 Sorry for the trouble."

-> MxAdmin1: "/msg @patt Thanks for that.
+> MxAdmin1: *Replies to DM* "@patt Thanks for that.
 I hear you on the stress.
 Burnout sucks :/.
 Have a good one!"

 #### The Nope Case